spatie/laravel-permission/docs/basic-usage/middleware.md

 ];
 ```

+> See a typo?
+You are reading older `v5` documentation.
+Note that since v6 the 'Middleware' namespace is singular.
+Prior to v6 it was 'Middlewares'.
+If you are still using 'Middlewares' (plural), it is time to upgrade your app to the latest version of this package!

 **YOU SHOULD ALSO** set [the `$middlewarePriority` array](https://laravel.com/docs/master/middleware#sorting-middleware) to include this package's middleware before the `SubstituteBindings` middleware, else you may get *404 Not Found* responses when a *403 Not Authorized* response might be expected.

 ## Middleware via Routes